nithubunilag/HatchDevAssigmentSubmissions/AbdullahOyetoro/week8/readme.md

 note: the pivot element can be any random variable in the list but i chose the pivot to be the same as the last elemnt in the list

-3. the partition function takes three parameters (arr,start,end) same as the quicksort parameters
+3. the partition function takes three parameters (arr,start,end) same as the quicksort parameters except they dont have default values

+4. I initialize the pivot element and iterate through the arrray putting elements less than the pivot in the right and elements greater in the right while sorting the array in place

+5. Finally, I recursively call quicksort on the left and rigtht subarrays before and after the pivot element after partiotionning

+process repeats itself until the array is finally sorted itself.